MaxinAI/school-of-ai/README.md

 # school-of-ai

-Notebooks for the school of AI with the lecture notes
+Notebooks for the school of AI with the lecture notes and assignments